A Note to the Coach Who’s Winning and Drowning at the Same Time

 I also saw what was behind the screenshots.

-Coaches who couldn’t take a weekend off.
-Course creators with waitlists and broken backends.
-Speakers filling stages while their operations were held together with a VA who was doing her best and had no system to follow.
+Coaches who couldn't take a weekend off.
+Course creators with full waitlists and broken backends.
+Speakers filling stages while their operations were held together by a VA who was doing her best with no system to follow.

 The pattern was always the same: brilliant people, growing fast, breaking faster.